radiantearth/stac-spec/extensions/label/README.md

 Some additional notes are given here for some of the core STAC Item fields and what they represent for label.

 - **bbox** and **geometry**: The bounding box and the geometry of a Label Item represents the region for which the label(s) is/are valid.
 This could be the extent of all the AOIs in the dataset, or could be the region the provider believes the label is representative.
 - **properties.datetime**: The datetime of a Label Item is the nominal datetime for which the label applies, typically this is the datetime of the source imagery used to generate the labels.
-If the label applies over a range of datetimes (e.g., generated from multiple source images) then use the datetime-range (dtr) extension to indicate start and end datetimes.
+If the label applies over a range of datetimes (e.g., generated from multiple source images) then use the [Date and Time Range fields](../../item-spec/common-metadata.md#date-and-time-range) to indicate start and end datetimes.
 - **assets**: The label assets are GeoJSON FeatureCollection assets containing the actual label features.
 As with the core STAC Item a thumbnail asset is also strongly encouraged.

 ### New Item properties